How to Learn Jazz Guitar – The Definitive Guide

 Then move on.

-When you stand back and look at the mountain of information out there about jazz guitar, it can cause you to half-ass a whole lot of concepts in the woodshed.
+When you look at the mountain of information out there about jazz guitar, it can cause you to half-ass a lot of concepts in the woodshed.

-Overloading your practice routine, then jumping around to new concepts before you’ve learned old ones, can cause major problems in your playing.
+Overloading your practice routine, then jumping to new concepts before you’ve learned old ones, causes major problems in your playing.

-Slowing down, focusing on a few items, and working them until they are solid, is the best way to avoid problems in your playing.
+Slowing down, focusing on a few items, and working them until they’re solid avoids problems in your playing.

-When you learn one new item each month in the practice room, after a year you’ll have 12 new concepts under you belt.
+If you learn one new item each month, after a year you have 12 new concepts under you belt.

-And not just skimming the surface with these concepts, you’re fully learning them.
+And not just skimming the surface with these concepts, you fully learned them.

-If you continue that slow but steady growth you’ll reach your long-term playing goals before you know it.
+If you continue that slow but steady growth, you can reach your long-term playing goals before you know it.

 Slowing Down the Tempo

-The other way to slow things down in your practice routine is a bit more literal.
+The other way to slow things down is a bit more literal.

-When working on any technique, tune, bit of vocabulary, or anything you study in the woodshed, go as slow as you can possibly stand.
+When working on any technique, tune, vocabulary, or anything in the woodshed, go as slow as possible.

-This could mean working scales at 10 bpm to start your practice.
+This can mean working scales at 10 bpm.

-Or it could mean jamming over a jazz blues progression at 30 bpm.
+Or it can mean jamming over a jazz blues progression at 30 bpm.

-Whatever is slow for you tempo wise, should be where you spend your time practicing.
+Whatever is slow for you, should be where you spend your time practicing.

 Developing Concentration With Slow Practice

-Slow tempos are also much tougher for keeping the form on a tune, or keeping track of the notes in any technical exercise you’re working on.
+Slow tempos are much tougher for keeping the form on a tune, or keeping track of the notes in any technical exercise.

 This means that you have to maintain concentration for the entire exercise.

-Being able to concentrate and maintain focus like this will greatly increase your ability to jam confidently over jazz tunes with other people.
+Concentrating and maintaining focus like this greatly increases your ability to jam jazz tunes with other people.

 It’s easy to be distracted, even for a second, in a jam session, and before you know it you’ve missed a cue, or worse, lost the form.

-By working slowly in the woodshed, you’ll increase your ability to maintain focus for entire tunes, which will make it easier to never lose your place when jamming.
+By working slowly in the woodshed, you increase your ability to maintain focus for entire tunes, making it easier to never lose your place when jamming.

-Lastly, practicing slowly will allow your ears to properly digest any concept you’re working out in the practice room.
+Lastly, practicing slowly allows your ears to properly digest any concept you’re working out in the practice room.

-When you rush through an exercise, besides making the same old mistakes you usually make, you’re also going to fast for your ears to grab hold of that new information.
+When you rush through an exercise, besides making the same old mistakes, you go to fast for your ears to grab that new information.

-Working slowly brings your ears into the game, which is always an added benefit to any exercise you spend time on in your studies.
+Working slowly brings your ears into the game, which is an added benefit to any exercise in your studies.

-Tip 4 – You Can Use the Pentatonic Scale in Jazz.
+Tip 4 – Use Pentatonic Scales in Jazz.
 Seriously

-When working with new jazz guitar students in lessons, I’ve found a common misunderstanding that many player have about learning jazz.
+When working with new students, I’ve found a common misunderstanding that many players have about learning jazz.

-This misconception is that you have to forget everything you’ve ever learned on guitar and start from scratch when learning to play jazz guitar.
+This misconception is that you have to forget everything you’ve ever learned on guitar and start from scratch when learning jazz.

 This couldn’t be further from the truth.

-There are many items from rock, blues, classical, and other genres that can transition to jazz, and make your life easier when first dipping your toes into the genre.
+There are many items from rock, blues, and other genres that transition to jazz, and make your life easier when dipping your toes into the genre.